edgelesssys/constellation/docs/docs/getting-started/install.md

 }
 ```

-To [create a Constellation cluster](../workflows/create.md#the-create-step), you can either use a predefined role from Amazon,
+The built-in `AdministratorAccess` policy is a superset of these permissions.

-such as `PowerUserAccess`, or use the following minimal set of permissions:
+To [create a Constellation cluster](../workflows/create.md#the-create-step), you need the following permissions:

 ```json
 {